deepaksood619/deepaksood619.github.io/docs/technologies/elasticsearch/information-retrieval.md

 ## tf-idf (term frequency - inverse document frequency)

-In [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval), tf--idforTFIDF, short forterm frequency--inverse document frequency, is a numerical statistic that is intended to reflect how important a word is to a [document](https://en.wikipedia.org/wiki/Document) in a collection or [corpus](https://en.wikipedia.org/wiki/Text_corpus).
+In [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval), tf-id for TFIDF, short for term frequency - inverse document frequency, is a numerical statistic that is intended to reflect how important a word is to a [document](https://en.wikipedia.org/wiki/Document) in a collection or [corpus](https://en.wikipedia.org/wiki/Text_corpus).
 It is often used as a [weighting factor](https://en.wikipedia.org/wiki/Weighting_factor) in searches of information retrieval, [text mining](https://en.wikipedia.org/wiki/Text_mining), and [user modeling](https://en.wikipedia.org/wiki/User_modeling).
 The tf--idf value increases [proportionally](https://en.wikipedia.org/wiki/Proportionality_(mathematics)) to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word, which helps to adjust for the fact that some words appear more frequently in general.
-Tf--idf is one of the most popular term-weighting schemes today; 83% of text-based recommender systems in digital libraries use tf--idf.
+Tf--idf is one of the most popular term-weighting schemes today; 83% of text-based recommender systems in digital libraries use tf-idf.

-Variations of the tf--idf weighting scheme are often used by [search engines](https://en.wikipedia.org/wiki/Search_engine) as a central tool in scoring and ranking a document's [relevance](https://en.wikipedia.org/wiki/Relevance_(information_retrieval)) given a user [query](https://en.wikipedia.org/wiki/Information_retrieval). tf--idf can be successfully used for [stop-words](https://en.wikipedia.org/wiki/Stop-words) filtering in various subject fields, including [text summarization](https://en.wikipedia.org/wiki/Automatic_summarization) and classification.
+Variations of the tf-idf weighting scheme are often used by [search engines](https://en.wikipedia.org/wiki/Search_engine) as a central tool in scoring and ranking a document's [relevance](https://en.wikipedia.org/wiki/Relevance_(information_retrieval)) given a user [query](https://en.wikipedia.org/wiki/Information_retrieval). tf-idf can be successfully used for [stop-words](https://en.wikipedia.org/wiki/Stop-words) filtering in various subject fields, including [text summarization](https://en.wikipedia.org/wiki/Automatic_summarization) and classification.

 One of the simplest [ranking functions](https://en.wikipedia.org/wiki/Ranking_function) is computed by summing the tf--idf for each query term; many more sophisticated ranking functions are variants of this simple model.